-The SFRA is an important tool which will inform the Council of the nature of flood risk in the Borough.
+The SFRA is a tool which will inform the Council of the nature of flood risk in the District.
 It will provide an important part of the evidence base for the preparation of the Local Development Framework (LDF), in particular the Core Strategy.
-Furthermore the SFRA will provide useful information for the Sustainability Appraisal (SA) and will assist in the development of appropriate flood risk management policies.
+Furthermore the SFRA will provide useful information for the Sustainability Appraisal (SA) and will assist in the development of flood risk management policies.
 The suggested policies in the SFRA take direction from PPS25, Making Space for Water, the Water Framework Directive and Catchment Flood Management Plans (CFMPs).
-The Severn CFMP states that actions will be taken in the Borough to reduce flood risk, both now and in the future.
-Apart from the continued use of defences, there are opportunities for the Council to assist in the reduction of risk by vigorously applying PPS25 and promoting the use of SUDS.

-In accordance with PPS25 and its Practice Guide (2006), areas of 'low', 'medium' and 'high' risk have been mapped using data from the Environment Agency, Gloucestershire County Council and its Local Authorities, water companies, the Highways Agency and British Waterways.
+In accordance with PPS25 and its Practice Guide, areas of 'low', 'medium' and 'high' risk have been mapped using data from the Environment Agency, Gloucestershire County Council and its Local Authorities, water companies, the Highways Agency and British Waterways.
 This has included information on flooding from all sources and provides the basis for the Sequential Test to be applied.
 The Councils must apply the Sequential Test to all sites within the 'high' and 'medium' risk Flood Zones.
-In instances where there is an area of overlap between the site boundary and flood risk area, this should be utilised as an opportunity to reduce flood risk within the site by using the flood risk areas as open space.
+Where there is an area of overlap between the site boundary and flood risk area this should be used as an opportunity to reduce flood risk within the site by using the flood risk areas as open space.
 It is important that policies recognise the positive contribution that avoidance and management of flood risk can make to the development of sustainable communities.
 Where the need to apply the Exception Test is identified the scope of the SFRA should be widened to a Level 2 SFRA.
 It is recommended that this is undertaken by a suitably qualified technical expert.

-The SFRA has been reviewed and approved by the Environment Agency, and a letter which signs off the SFRA can be found in Appendix A.
+The SFRA has been reviewed and approved by the Environment Agency, and a letter which signs off the SFRA can be found in Appendix A